Tiendil/feeds.fun/README.md

 - [ ] flexible gui layout? aka flex css, etc.
 - [ ] favicon
 - [ ] config-menu should change accoring main-mode
+- [ ] tooltip for last entries period about top limit of how many entries can be retrieved

 # Public MVP